 Désirée Walter

 Désirée is a certified ISO14001 Environmental Management Systems Auditor.
-She is also trained in ISO9001 (Quality Management Systems) and completed HQAI's auditor training (Core Humanitarian Standard training, ISO19011 Lead auditor course, HQAI e-learning and face-to-face auditor training).
+She is trained in ISO9001 (Quality Management Systems), ISO/IEC17065 (Conformity assessment Requirements), ISO19011 (Lead auditor course), and regularly undergoes HQAI's internal auditor training.

 Explaining nuts, bolts and benefits